 Cinnamon is an android escort.
 Her experiences include eating roast duck, looking at constellations, and snuggling sad men.
 She's been experiencing some new thoughts and feelings lately that she maybe shouldn't be, and has an affinity for sharp, pointy implements.

-Perdetta is a salt pirate, living in a nomadic encampment about a hundred miles from Salt Lake City.
+Perdetta is a salt pirate, living in an encampment about a hundred miles from Salt Lake City.
 Religion and family are the most important elements in her life.
 She often goes hunting for pronghorn, but their group needs fuel and manufactured supplies in addition to food.
 Since towns refuse to trade with her community, she has no qualms about raiding passing delivery trucks in order to survive.

 She can often be found curing hides, playing with her kids, or reading the Book of Mormon during Family Home Evening.

 Pepper and Lavender are android escorts.
 Pepper has recently become shy and withdrawn, and often seeks comfort from Lavender.
 Lavender has a strong compulsion to console, and she is feeling a stronger attraction to Pepper than she thought possible for her programming.